 So many social channels have mushroomed in the last couple of years – so many of them!
-All of them have implemented analytics to not just show how posts are getting better engagement rates but also to predict the kinds of posts might get a favourable response in the future.
+All of them have implemented analytics to not just show how posts are getting better engagement rates but also to predict the kinds of posts might get a favorable response in the future.

 Companies are moving ahead on their social journey and they are making predictive analytics a very big part of it.
-Predictive analytics has the power to encourage marketers perform even better at what they do and to focus where the buyers are.
+Predictive analytics has the power to encourage marketers to perform even better at what they do and to focus where the buyers are.